 Maestro Jose-Luis Novo was appointed music director and conductor of the ASO in 2005, and has been the music director and conductor of the BPO since 2003.
 Prior to these appointments, he served as Assistant Conductor of the Cincinnati Symphony Orchestra under the direction of both Music Director Emeritus Jesús Lopez-Cobos and former Music Director Paavo Järvi, and the Cincinnati Pops Orchestra under the late Erich Kunzel.

-Recent and upcoming guest conducting engagements include appearances with the Tulsa Symphony Orchestra, the Symphony Silicon Valley, and an impressive Kimmel Center debut in Philadelphia conducting the Curtis Institute Orchestra in a last minute replacement for an ailing Maestro Otto Werner Mueller.
+Recent guest conducting engagements include appearances with the Tulsa Symphony Orchestra, the Symphony Silicon Valley, and an impressive Kimmel Center debut in Philadelphia conducting the Curtis Institute Orchestra in a last minute replacement for an ailing Maestro Otto Werner Mueller.
 Prior guest conducting engagements have included, among others, appearances with the Baltimore Symphony; the Minnesota Orchestra; the Syracuse, Modesto, Tulsa, Windsor, Stamford, and Tallahassee symphonies; the Cincinnati Chamber Orchestra; the Cleveland and Abilene philharmonics; the Tenerife, Principado de Asturias, and Castilla y León symphony orchestras; the City of Granada Orchestra; the Andrés Segovia Chamber Orchestra at the National Auditorium in Madrid; the Vallés Symphony Orchestra at the Palau de la Música in Barcelona; and the Echternach Festival Orchestra at the Kennedy Center Millennium Stage, and on tour in Luxembourg and Germany.

 A committed advocate of contemporary music, Maestro Novo has lead more than a dozen world premieres of commissioned compositions.
 In the operatic field, he made his debut conducting a production of Smetana’s The Bartered Bride in collaboration with Maestro Julius Rudel, and subsequently has conducted productions of Britten’s Albert Herring, Menotti’s The Old Maid and the Thief, and Vaughan Williams’ Riders to the Sea.